realA10001986/VSR/README.md

 ##### Volume level (0-19)

 Enter a value between 0 (mute) or 19 (very loud) here.
-This is your starting point; you can change the volume via the VSR's buttons in _Operation_ [button mode](#button-modes) or via the TCD's keypad (83xx); the new volume will also be saved (and appear in this field when the page is reloaded in your browser).
+This is your starting point; you can change the volume via the VSR's buttons in _Admin_ [button mode](#button-modes) or via the TCD's keypad (83xx); the new volume will also be saved (and appear in this field when the page is reloaded in your browser).

 #### Network settings